ChristosKonstantas/Network-Friendly-Recommendation-System-using-Reinforcement-Learning/README.md

 python3 main.py
 ```

+## About
+This project is designed to be highly scalable and user-friendly, allowing users to easily test both model-based and model-free reinforcement learning algorithms, or add custom utilities for reinforcement learning.
+The core environment, `NFR_environment` in `utils.py`, serves as a foundation.
+Users can create and integrate their own custom environments by following the `NFR_environment` structure and use the existing reinforcement learning algorithms for testing and development.

 ## Project Description
 This is a project where we see the effectiveness of some Reinforcement Learning methods in order to provide Network Friendly Recommendations (NFR) to a user and reduce the cost of providing non-cached items.